troyBORG/HeadlessTickManager/README.md

   - How much the tick rate is increased for every user that joins.

 - `AddedTickPerWorld`
-  - How much the tick rate is increase for every world that's opened beyond the first world.
+  - How much the tick rate is increased for every world that's opened beyond the first world.